rossmacarthur/sheldon/README.md

 ## Configuration: plugin options

-These are options that are common to all plugins.
+These are options that are common to all the above plugins.

 ### `use`